-TEQSA provider survey report and response 2023
+TEQSA compliance report 2023

 Our annual stakeholder consultation has been conducted each year since 2015-16 to gain insights into stakeholder views on the agency, its regulatory output and approach to risk.